State and royal cars of the United Kingdom: General description

-British State Cars and official limousines are dual-toned: the lower sections are painted in Royal Claret (a deep maroon), while the upper sections are painted Masons Black.
-State Cars also feature discrete vermilion pinstriping.
+All the state and 'semi-state' vehicles are painted with a distinctive dual-toned colour scheme (or livery), which dates from the reign of King Edward VII: below the beltline, they are painted in Royal Claret (a deep wine colour 'that out of the sunlight looks almost black'), while above the beltline, they are painted Mason's Black; they also feature discrete vermilion pinstriping.

-State cars past and present have tended to be limousines with long-wheelbase and have powerful engines for speed when required.
+State cars past and present have tended to be limousines with a long-wheelbase, jump seats and a powerful engine for speed when required.
 They are designed to be imposing and dignified forms of transport for the Head of State.
-Characteristic design features - such a raised roofline, bright interior illumination, enlarged windows and sunroofs - enable onlookers to clearly see the occupants.
+Characteristic design features - such as a raised roofline, bright interior illumination and enlarged windows and sunroofs - enable onlookers to see the occupants.

-On the bonnet of each State and Semi-State Cars there is a mount to which a mascot is attached.
+On the bonnet of each State and Semi-State Car, there is a mount to which a mascot may be attached.
 The mascot used depends on the occupant and the location.
-Three mascots, which have passed through the family, are frequently seen: St George and the Dragon is seen on the Monarch's car in England; a Lion is seen on the Monarch's car in Scotland; and Britannia is also seen, a mascot used by George V, George VI, Queen Elizabeth The Queen Mother, and Charles III, when he was Prince of Wales.
-When the car is not on state business, the standard manufacturers' mascot is used.
+Three mascots, which have passed through the family, are frequently seen: St George and the Dragon is seen on the Monarch's car in England; a Lion is seen on the Monarch's car in Scotland; and Britannia is also seen, a mascot used by George V, George VI and Queen Elizabeth The Queen Mother (which was used after her death by Charles III, when he was Prince of Wales).
+When the car is not on state business the standard manufacturers' mascot is used.